 Compute clusters can run jobs securely in a virtual network environment, without requiring enterprises to open up SSH ports.
 The job executes in a containerized environment and packages your model dependencies in a Docker container.

 Compute clusters can be created in a different region than your workspace.
 This functionality is in preview, and is only available for compute clusters, not compute instances.
-This preview isn't available if you're using a private endpoint-enabled workspace.
+This preview is not available if you are using a private endpoint-enabled workspace.

 When using a compute cluster in a different region than your workspace or datastores, you may see increased network latency and data transfer costs.
 The latency and costs can occur when creating the cluster, and when running jobs on it.

 We currently support only creation (and not updating) of clusters through ARM templates.
 For updating compute, we recommend using the SDK, Azure CLI or UX for now.